A Compositional Framework for Passive Linear Networks: Passive linear circuits

 \item a morphism from $T$ to $S$ is a Dirichlet form $Q \in D(S,T)$.

 \item composition of morphisms is given by

 \end{itemize} \end{proposition}

 We would like to make this into a category.
 One easy way to do this is to formally adjoin identity morphisms; this trick works for any semicategory.
-However, we obtain a better category if we include \emph{more} morphisms: more behaviors corresponding to circuits made of perfectly conductive wires.
+However, we obtain a better category if we include \emph{more} morphisms corresponding to circuits made of perfectly conductive wires.

 As the expression for the extended power functional includes the reciprocals of impedances, such circuits cannot be expressed within the framework we have developed thus far.
 Indeed, for these idealized circuits there is no function taking boundary potentials to boundary currents: the vanishing impedance would imply that any difference in potentials at the boundary induces `infinite' currents.
-To deal with this issue, we generalize Dirichlet forms to Lagrangian relations.
-First, however, we develop a category theoretic framework, based around decorated cospans, to define the category of circuits itself and understand its basic properties.
+In the next part, we deal with this by generalizing Dirichlet forms to Lagrangian relations.